ddrohan/web-app-dev-labs/heroku/step03.md

 At this stage you can now create repositories and manage you projects and files through git and Bitbucket + SourceTree.
 To actually deploy a Node Web App to Heroku you need the <b>Heroku Toolbelt</b>.

-The Heroku toolbelt will give us access to the Heroku Command Line Utility, as well as git, (tools we’ll use later).
+The Heroku toolbelt gives you access to the Heroku Command Line Utility, as well as git, (tools we’ll use later).

 After you've installed the Toolbelt, you have access to the heroku commands.
 Go into your command line and type: